Add / Drop Policy

 Late Add of a Course Offered within the College of Liberal Arts and Sciences

 Instructions on how to request permission to add a course after the drop/add deadline.

 Dropping/Withdrawing from Course(s)

 A student may withdraw from a course and receive a grade of W when the completed Registration and Drop/Add Form is presented to the registrar by the end of the ninth week or dropped through self-service Banner.
 Students who do not withdraw before the deadline must accept a grade other than W depending on the instructor’s judgment of their performance in the course(s) and any mitigating circumstances.
-Students who request an exception of the withdrawal deadline due to extenuating circumstances must present their explanation of appeal attached to a Registration and Drop-Add Form signed by their professor and department chair along with at least one statement of support from the professor or department chair to the director of the Student Academic Success Center.
+Students who request an exception to the withdrawal deadline due to extenuating circumstances must present their explanation of appeal attached to a Registration and Drop/Add Form signed by their professor and department chair along with at least one statement of support from the professor or department chair to the director of the Student Academic Success Center.
 Students should continue attending class until notification of a final decision about their appeal is received.

-Dropping a course, especially if doing so reduces your credit hours for a semester below 12 credit hours (full-time status), can significantly affect eligibility for financial aid, athletics, Greek life housing, etc. Before dropping a course, be sure to:
+Dropping a course, especially if doing so reduces your credit hours for a semester below 12 credit hours (full time status), can significantly affect eligibility for financial aid, athletics, Greek life housing, etc. Before dropping a course, be sure to:

 A course withdrawal after the late withdrawal deadline may be possible under truly extenuating and unusual circumstances.
 Late withdrawals are NEVER granted due to poor performance in a course.
 If you think that your situation warrants a late withdrawal, discuss it with your instructor, faculty advisor or professional advisor as soon as the situation becomes apparent.